Demonstration of deuterium's enhanced sensitivity to symmetry violations governed by the Standard-Model Extension

 The aforementioned SME framework generalizes the SM Lagrangian by adding operators violating Lorentz and \textit{CPT} symmetry.
 Each operator of mass dimension $d$ is introduced with an associated coefficient of matching mass dimension ${4-d}$, and effects on observables, such as shifts of transition frequencies, can be calculated.
 Thus, the SME enables quantitative comparability of various experiments contributing to a comprehensive and systematic search for symmetry violations~\cite{RevModPhys.83.11,SME-Tables-arXiv}.
 Its initial minimal version~\cite{PhysRevLett.82.2254,PhysRevD.55.6760,PhysRevD.58.116002} included Lorentz-violating operators with $d \leq 4$ and has been extended to incorporate arbitrary $d$ within the nonminimal SME~\cite{PhysRevD.80.015020,PhysRevD.88.096006,PhysRevD.99.056016}.
-Combinations of coefficients for the same particle (i.e. flavor $\mathcale{w}$ like proton p, neutron n, or electron e), including those with different $d$, tend to appear together in calculations of observable effects and are conveniently collected as effective coefficients.
-The example of relevance for the present work are the spherical non-relativistic (NR) coefficients, where two types are distinguished:
+Combinations of coefficients for the same particle (i.e., flavor $\mathcale{w}$ like proton p, neutron n, or electron e), including those with different $d$, tend to appear together in calculations of observable effects and are conveniently collected as effective coefficients.
+The example of relevance for the present work are the spherical nonrelativistic (NR) coefficients, where two types are distinguished:

-with decompositions into \textit{CPT}-odd ($g,a$) and \textit{CPT}-even ($H,c$) contributions.
+with decompositions into \CPTo ($g,a$) and \CPTe ($H,c$) contributions.
 Here, the index $k$ gives the momentum power, while $j$ and $m$ are the spherical tensor rank and component.
-In brackets the spin weight $q$ and parity type $P$ of the operators are indicated, where parity-types are denoted as $E$ and $B$-type for $(-1)^j$ and $(-1)^{j-1}$, respectively.
+In brackets the spin weight $q$ and parity type $P$ of the operators are indicated, where parity types are denoted as $E$ and $B$-type for $(-1)^j$ and $(-1)^{j-1}$, respectively.
 In this work the combinations ($0B$) and ($1B$) for spin-dependent and ($0E$) for spin-independent coefficients appear.